3 Keys to Understanding Income and Wealth distribution

 Updated 9/30/2021 Jacob Reed

 One of the common market failures of modern capitalist economies (as some economists see it) is highly unequal distributions of income and wealth.
-Some economists argue extremely unequal distributions of wealth can lead to political instability and slow economic growth; as resources that would otherwise be used to create wealth are instead used to protect wealth.
+Some economists argue extremely unequal distributions of income or wealth can lead to political instability and slow economic growth; as resources that would otherwise be used to create wealth are instead used to protect wealth.

 *Note: All of the examples below deal with income distribution.
 Many of these examples also apply to wealth distribution; but it should be noted that countries tend to be more unequal when it comes to wealth distributions than income distribution.

 1. What is the Lorenz Curve?

 The Lorenz curve is one way to measure income distribution.
 This curve is a graph with cumulative percentages of income on the Y axis and cumulative percentages of households on the X axis.
 If each group earns their share of the national income (bottom 20% earn 20% of national income, bottom 60% earn 60%, etc.), the Lorenz curve will be a straight line at a 45° angle.
 This is called the line of equality.
 An economy with an unequal distribution of income (bottom 20% earn 2% of national income, bottom 60% earn 15%, etc.), will create a Lorenz curve that is bowed out from the line of equality.
 Economies with a Lorenz curve farther from the line of equality have less income equality and economies with a Lorenz curve closer to the line of equality have more income equality.

 The Gini ratio (sometimes called Gini coefficient or Gini Index) is a numerical value derived from the Lorenz curve to measure income distribution.
 Using the areas from the Lorenz curve graph above, the formula for the Gini ratio is:

 3. How do taxes and transfer payments change the Lorenz Curve and Gini ratio?